 The article fails to mention that the largest pharmacy savings on the Internet are from international online pharmacies which can offer you the lowest prices worldwide.
-These prices can be found on PharmacyChecker.com, which, “pulls back the curtain” even further back than Blink Health or GoodRx, by exposing the huge gap (often more than 80%) between drug prices in the U.S. and in other countries like Australia, Canada, India, New Zealand, Turkey, and the UK.
+These prices can be found on PharmacyChecker.com, which “pulls back the curtain” even further than Blink Health and GoodRx by exposing the huge gap (often more than 80%) between drug prices in the U.S. and those in other countries — such as Australia, Canada, India, New Zealand, Turkey, and the UK.
 You can also find discounted local U.S. pharmacy prices on PharmacyChecker.com.

 The table below shows the lowest prices on popular brand name drugs found on PharmacyChecker.com, BlinkHealth.com, and GoodRx.com in comparison to regular U.S. pharmacy pricing.

 Lowest Prices and Greatest Savings on Brand Name Drugs Using PharmacyChecker, Blink Health, and GoodRx

 at Local Pharmacy

 Off Regular Price (Source)

 (5 mg; 180 pills)

 |$391.99||$1,046.28 ||$961.67||$1,141.00 ||66% (PC)